-Because elevated PSA could be indicative of so many medical conditions, the test alone should not prevent you from obtaining life insurance.
+Because elevated PSA could be indicative of so many medical conditions (or none at all), the test alone should not prevent you from obtaining life insurance.

-Underwriters who are not willing to look at your individual case may see a PSA that’s higher than 4.0 ng/mL and postpone until they have enough conclusive evidence of the state of your health.
-Others may request you have your prostate biopsied, for example, if it wasn’t already completed.
+Underwriters who are not willing to look at your individual case may see a PSA that’s higher than 4.0 ng/mL and postpone your approval until they have enough evidence to conclude the state of your health.
+Others may request you have your prostate biopsied, if that procedure wasn’t already completed.

 - Dates and results of multiple PSA tests

 - Presence of prostate cancer symptoms